-How to know if a particular PR agency will be worth the investment
+How to know if an agency is worth the investment?

 The questions you could ask an agency before hiring them run the gamut from, “Do you specialize only in PR for startups?” and “Can I see past case studies?” to “What’s your average contract length with a company?” and “Will you be creating a custom strategy for my company?”

-While you should be asking these questions and more before you hire a PR agency, they don’t all hold the same weight.
+While you should ask these questions and more before hiring a PR agency, they don’t all hold the same weight.

 I asked Jay to prioritize the top three things startups should look for when hiring a PR agency:

 - A custom-tailored plan.
-Better to have a PR agency that’s not niched down by industry but creates customs solutions than one that will serve you the same paint-by-numbers approach as the last client, but knows your industry.
+It is better to have a PR agency that’s not niched down by industry but creates customs solutions than one that will serve you the same paint-by-numbers approach as the last client but knows your industry.

 - Sector experience and testimonials from other companies in your industry.
-Customized solutions and industry experience is ideal.
+Customized solutions and industry experience are ideal.

 - Experience working with companies at the same stage.
-In addition to working with a PR agency that understands your industry, it’s also important to find one that specializes in your size of company.
+In addition to working with a PR agency that understands your industry, it’s also essential to find one that specializes in your company size.

-When it comes to other factors like client retention and contract duration, context is important.
+Context is essential when it comes to other factors like client retention and contract duration.

-“Short relationships but a focus on start-ups or scale-ups could mean that they are growing the companies so well that their clients are able to quickly move to the next stage.
+“Short relationships but a focus on start-ups or scale-ups could mean that they are growing the companies so well that their clients are able to move to the next stage quickly.
 In that situation, it means that the agency with shorter contracts is actually very effective.”

 And when it comes to deal-breakers, Jay mentioned a big one.